 - In a large mixing bowl, use a whisk to sift together flour, sugar, baking powder and salt.

-- In a separate bowl, whisk together milk, egg yolks, butter and vanilla.
-Add to dry ingredients mixing just until fully moistened.
+- In a separate medium size mixing bowl, whisk together milk, egg yolks, butter and vanilla.
+Add wet ingredients to dry ingredients mixing just until fully moistened.

 - Using an electric mixer on high speed, beat egg whites with cream of tartar until stiff peaks form.
 Gently fold into batter.
 Batter will be lumpy.

 - Spray both sides of the preheated waffle iron with nonstick cooking spray.
 Pour in enough batter to lightly cover the surface of the iron, about ½ to ¾ cup, depending on size.